Kimberley Western Australia: We hiked, canoed and cruised

 After all the hours in the aeroplane, we needed a good walk.
 We took a late afternoon stroll through Mirima National Park near Kununurra.
 The park featured stunning rock formations and views.

 After a long flight, a good walk was just what we needed.
-We stretched our legs with a late afternoon stroll through Mirima National Park near Kununurra, enjoying the stunning rock formations and breathtaking views.
+We stretched our legs with a late afternoon walk through Mirima National Park.
+The park sandstone cliffs are spectacular with string colour due to sunlight and we shot some beautiful photos.

 The Pump House is a popular waterhole and dining spot with a beautiful outdoor setting.
-It’s just a five-minute walk from our caravan park—the perfect place to enjoy sunset drinks over the Ord River.
+It’s just a five-minute walk from our caravan park a perfect place to for sunset drinks on the Ord River.

 We took a dirt road to see Mayiba, Molly Springs, Blackrock, Marlgu Billabong, and the Grotto.
 There were no waterfalls or billabongs, all the water had already dried up by then.

-We took a detour down a dirt road on our way to Wyndham, exploring Marbul Billabong, Mayiba, Molly Springs, and The Grotto.
-Sadly, the dry season had left all the billabongs completely dry.
+We went to the historic town of Wyndham to see the mud flats.
+We took a detour down a dirt road to see some springs and billabongs, but sadly, the dry season had left all the waterholes completely dry.

 We travelled further to Wyndham.
 It's a small town surrounded by the Cambridge Gulf, mangrove swamps, and mud flats.
 Wyndham is the oldest and was once the largest town in the Kimberley Western Australia.
 During the gold rush, Tennant Creek had six pubs.
 But today, the population is under a thousand and there is no pub.
 View from the Five Rivers Lookout.

-We continued to Wyndham, a small town nestled on the Cambridge Gulf, surrounded by mangrove swamps and mud flats.
+Wyndham, is a small town nestled on the Cambridge Gulf, surrounded by mangrove swamps and mud flats.
 Once the largest and oldest town in the Kimberley, Wyndham’s population has dwindled to under a thousand, and its six pubs from the gold rush era are now just a memory.
+We should have done our research before we arrived: punishment, no drinks and meals.
 The Five Rivers Lookout offers stunning views of the area.

 On our journey back from Wyndham, we crossed the mighty Ord River using the Ivanhoe Crossing.
 It's a popular spot for photos, picnics, and fishing for barramundi.
 However, swimming is not safe because of the presence of crocodiles.